Hanging options below

 • Sits flush against the wall

-• Stays straight
+• Stays straight over time

 ⚠️ Cons:

-• Requires two screw holes per frame
+• Requires two holes

 Pros: